mjcaley/aiospamc/docs/cli.rst

 .. |ssl_description| replace:: Enables or disables SSL when using a TCP connection.
 Will use the
                                system's root certificates by default.

+.. |ca_cert_description| replace:: Path to certificate authority file or path.
+Overrides the
+                                   default path.

+.. |client_cert_description| replace:: Filename for the client certificate.

+.. |client_key_description| replace:: Filename for the client certificate key.
+Specify this if
+                                      this isn't included in the client certificate.

+.. |key_password_description| replace:: Password for the client certificate key if encrypted.

 .. |user_description| replace:: User to send the request as.